 Purchasing a home is a fun and exciting time, but any homeowner will tell you it is also an incredibly stressful time as well.
-From timing the market to knowing what it takes, there are a lot of different aspects you need to keep in mind throughout the process.
+From timing the market, searching for the predictions of the housing market, and knowing what it takes, there are a lot of different aspects you need to keep in mind throughout the process.

 Before you begin your searches, you’ll need to take the time to evaluate your current financial situation.
 Understanding how your current financial situation will impact your buying options is crucial for the home buying process.

 Several complicated aspects make up your financial situation.
 While it can be tedious to break down each area, it’s necessary to determine how much you can genuinely afford.

 First off, you’ll want to get a better idea of what mortgage payment you can afford for your new house.
 To calculate this figure, you can utilize the 28/36 rule that most lenders follow.